hjx2019/All_Projects/README.md

 ...Tobe edited

-### Stock Analysis
+### Stock Analysis &#9733;
->The project [(M2 Repo)](https://github.com/hjx2019/stocks-analysis.git) is the data searching and visualization in EXCEL VBA.
+>The project [(Repo Link M2)](https://github.com/hjx2019/stocks-analysis.git) is the data searching and visualization in EXCEL VBA.
 Based on historical exchange data, the customer can select stocks to see their performances ran by Macro.

-**_Difficulty :_** &#9733;

 **_Techs & Tools :_** **Excel VBA**, InputBox, 'If' Condition, 'For' Loop, Run-time tracing, Conditional Formatting

-### Crowdfunding Projects Analysis
+### Crowdfunding Projects Analysis &#9733;
->The project [(M1 Repo)](https://github.com/hjx2019/Kickstarter-Analysis.git) is the data analysis and visualizaiton using EXCEL.
+>The project [(Repo Link M1)](https://github.com/hjx2019/Kickstarter-Analysis.git) is the data analysis and visualizaiton using EXCEL.
 No matter how far data analysis develops, Excel is always the Alpha.
 Using Excel for nearly 20 years, there are still some new functions that can be discovered, regardless of the new version.
 Using the data of over 4000 crowdfunding projects needs to be organized and visualized for the manager to analyze easily.

-**_Difficulty :_** &#9733;&#9733;

 **_Techs & Tools :_** **Excel**, UNIX timestamp, Pivot table, Formulas, Charts, Charts Editing, COUNTIFS(), Conditional Formatting

 ******

 ## System & Environment Setup